Has your charity ever refused a donation of a non-cash or illiquid asset for one of these reasons?

 Although Charitable Solutions, LLC acts as the administrative service provider for Dechomai Foundation, Dechomai’s Board has complete authority over all contributions and grants.

 3. Charitable Solutions then develops a more formal liquidation plan for each non-cash asset.
 Dechomai Foundation’s goal is to receive the highest offer possible as quickly as possible with the lowest total expenses possible.
 Neither Charitable Solutions, LLC, nor Dechomai Foundation, Inc., nor any related parties will receive any commissions, fees, nor other compensation related to the sale of a non-cash asset, and does not represent the donor in any way.
 The only fee received by Dechomai Foundation, Inc., is an administrative fee agreed to in advance with the donor and is assessed on the settlement proceeds only.

 In every case where we have been engaged to assist with the acceptance and liquidation of a non-cash donation – whether via Dechomai Foundation, Inc., or working directly with another charity – the sales prices have generally matched the appraised values the donors have claimed on Form 8283.

 4. Upon liquidation and upon the donor’s request and Dechomai’s Board’s approval, Dechomai Foundation will then issue a grant to the referring charity for the net proceeds of the gift.
 This usually occurs 30 to 45 days after receiving the sales proceeds.

-See our Non-Cash Donation Flow Chart in the Resources.
+See our Non-Cash Donation Flow Chart.